 - Communicate with all suppliers and carriers.
 With communication, shippers (and receivers) can better forecast what freight is coming, how the company will be impacted, how long a backlog is expected, and what partners are able to operate.

 - Define alternative transportation plans both for supplied parts and finished products.
 This can also mean seeking new carriers or partnering with a 3PL provider.

 - Evaluate each supplier: are there alternative suppliers for the raw material, how long will it take to change suppliers, how much will it affect cost, are there alternative raw materials.

 - Set up a detailed list of external factors and risk that could cause further supply chain disruptions.
-Determine any weak spot in you supply chain.
-Create a strategic supply chain design that is optimally protected against disruptions.
+Determine any weak spot in your supply chain.
+Create a strategic supply chain design against disruptions.